Malle Babbe

-Malle Babbe is a painting by the Dutch Golden Age painter Frans Hals, painted c.
+Malle Babbe (/nl/) is a painting by the Dutch Golden Age painter Frans Hals, painted c.
 1633-1635, and now in the Gemäldegalerie, in Berlin.
 The painting has also been titled as Hille Bobbe or the Witch of Haarlem.
 It was traditionally interpreted as a tronie, or genre painting in a portrait format, depicting a mythic witch-figure.
 The painting is now often identified as a genre-style portrait of a specific individual from Haarlem, known as Malle (meaning "crazy") Babbe, who may have been an alcoholic or suffered from a mental illness.

 The painting has been an object of artistic admiration from Hals's lifetime, as there are several copies and variants painted by his followers.
 It was admired by Gustave Courbet, who made a copy of it in 1869 while it was on view in Munich.

 Painting

 The painting is an oil on canvas measuring 75 × 64 cm and shows the face of a smiling woman, sitting at the corner of a table, apparently talking or laughing at someone or something to the right of the canvas.
 With her right hand, the woman is gripping a pewter beer mug with an opened lid.
 An owl sits on the woman's left shoulder.
 The clothing of the woman is simple and corresponds with the mode around 1630 in Haarlem.
 Her face is animated in an almost manic grimace.
 The very free handling of paint is typical of Hals' style, and not very different from that on his more formal commissioned portraits.